SergioFernandezDiz/Visualization-Report/README.md

 ![image](https://github.com/user-attachments/assets/ebf98039-bf14-4f75-a59e-aa624d639f03)

 #### 1.1 Brief Description
-This animation displays the weekly average number of cars passing through various points within a specific region.
+This animation displays the daily average number of cars passing through various points within a specific region.
 Switzerland has been divided into 16 zones to prevent data visualization overload.
 This chart allows for the analysis of the average vehicle flow across different regions of Switzerland from 1963 to 2024.
 To generate this visualization, data from over 400 traffic counting stations scattered across the country's main roads and highways are used.

 The animation provides a clear view of how traffic patterns have evolved over the years in each zone, offering valuable insights into regional traffic dynamics and trends.
 Furthermore, it allows for the analysis of how traffic is influenced by various occurrences, such as crises, pandemics, and other significant events.